pamyku/AnalyticsProjects/Health insurance claims analysis/README.md

 ### Project Overview

-This project focuses on analysing health insurance claims data to uncover patterns, trends, and insights that can inform decision-making and improve health outcomes.
-In this project, the data was used to gain insights into how personal, medical and geographical factors influence insurance claims and the use of regression analysis in estimating healthcare expenses.
+This project focuses on analysing health insurance claims data to uncover patterns, trends, and insights that could inform decision-making and improve health outcomes.
+In this project, the dataset provided insights on how personal, medical and geographical factors influence insurance claims and the utility of regression analysis in estimating healthcare expenses.

 ### Dataset
 Dataset: Healthcare Insurance